Tagirijus/plainvoice/DEVELOPMENT.md

 ### PostinsList class _[TODO]_

 Is supposed to hold a list of Posting class objects and serve some methods for calculation of the entries, e.g. calculating the total of all postings or similar.

+### Quantity class

+With this class I want to have an object, which can handle quantity strings like "1.0", "1,0" or even things like "1:45 min".
+It will be able to parse such strings to an internal Decimal object so that math operations with this object type are possible.

 ### Script class _[TODO]_